 I previously outlined a plan where you could buy a 120 square foot micro-studio, potentially in the San Francisco area, for $50,000 This works out to about $400/sf.
 Of course, many people would want something bigger.
 But, you wouldn’t have to pay more than $50,000 for a place to live, even in the U.S.’s most desirable cities, if you didn’t want to.

-On the lower end, we also have a hard floor on costs, which is of course construction costs plus the necessary profit margins, marketing costs and so forth.
+On the lower end, we also have a hard floor on costs, which is of course construction costs plus the necessary profit margins, marketing costs and so forth, with a per-unit land cost of near zero.
 Thus, the minimum cost of a housing unit is basically the construction cost of that type of architecture (woodframe/steelframe/masonry etc.) multiplied by square feet.
 At some point, to reduce the total cost of the unit, you have to reduce square footage.
 (You can have market prices below construction costs in a place where there is more property than buyers — basically, a shrinking market.)
-Thus, we should get away from the entitlement mentality that “everyone deserves a three-bedroom apartment/house for $600 a month,” or, a common variant, that certain kinds of low-cost housing options are prohibited, presumably because evil landlords/developers are just being mean when they build 300sf studios instead of 700sf one-bedrooms.
+Thus, we should get away from the entitlement mentality that “everyone deserves a three-bedroom apartment/house for $600 a month,” or, a common variant, that certain kinds of low-cost housing options are prohibited, presumably because landlords/developers are just being evil when they build 300sf studios instead of 700sf one-bedrooms.
 The private market will provide options at every price point, if you let it — but, it can’t create free goodies out of thin air.
+Ford Motors sells $17,000 automobiles, and $80,000 automobiles, but it doesn’t sell its best autos for $17,000.
 I don’t necessarily think that “inclusivity” — that people of dramatically different incomes live nearby each other — is a worthy goal, but it can be easily achieved, with market-rate housing, if you let developers build anything in the range of 100sf micro-studios to 3000sf luxury apartments alongside each other.